-Behavioral Specialist, Specialized Skill Building, and Community Support may be furnished in a participant's home and at other community locations, such as libraries or stores.
+Behavioral Specialist, Systematic Skill Building, and Community Support may be furnished in a participant's home and at other community locations, such as libraries or stores.
+This service may also be delivered in a hospital, when the participant is hospitalized and as described below.